-These are the Terms and Condition of Fiscal Sponsorship by NaOM Lab LLC on the Open Collective platform.
+These are the current Terms and Conditions of Fiscal Sponsorship by NaOM Lab LLC.

 The parties enter into this Agreement with reference to the following facts:

 WHEREAS, Sponsor is a Virginia limited liability company serving as a fiscal sponsor to certain initiatives which meet the criteria set forth in the protocols, which are attached hereto and incorporated herein by reference as Exhibit A (“Protocols”).

 WHEREAS, Sponsee’s purpose as set forth in the materials submitted to Sponsor has met the Sponsor’s criteria as set forth in Exhibit A.

 WHEREAS, The initiative desires to become a Collective of the Sponsor, to support the initiative, and the Sponsor desires to accept the initiative as a Collective of the Sponsor in support of the initiative, upon the terms and subject to the conditions set forth herein.

 WHEREAS, In support of the Initiative, Sponsor shall create a restricted fund (the “Fund”) to receive donations of cash and other property earmarked for support of the Initiative, and to grant from the Fund all amounts raised by Sponsee during the Term (as defined herein), less any administrative charges, interest, expenses and other fees (as provided for in the Protocols), to Sponsee in furtherance of the Initiative.

 In consideration of the mutual promises in this Agreement, the parties agree as follows:

 The above cited Recitals are incorporated herein by this reference and made a part of this Agreement.